- 1 Article Summary: Moving to Italy from UK

 Most mortgages in Italy are denominated in euros, with repayment terms ranging from 10 to 25 years.
 Working with a bilingual mortgage broker ensures correct translation of contracts and access to better terms.

-For official lending data and regulatory updates, visit, the Bank of Italy – Mortgage Lending Data
+For official lending data and regulatory updates, visit the Bank of Italy mortgage lending statistics.

 LTV Ratios & Bank Criteria